 Items

 Directions: Read each item carefully.
 Using the scale below, please circle the number that best describes the reason why you are currently engaged in this activity.
-Answer each item according to the following scale: 1: corresponds not all; 2: corresponds very little; 3: corresponds a little; 4: corresponds moderately; 5: corresponds enough; 6: corresponds a lot; 7: corresponds exactly.
+Answer each item according to the following scale:

+1--not all; 2-- very little; 3-- a little; 4-- moderately; 5-- enough; 6-- a lot; 7-- exactly.
 (The scale has been removed during the item review phase).

 I find it enjoyable to discover new technologies that work in my classroom